dydrmr/VerseTime/README.md

 In-game times for Star Citizen landing zones.

 ## Interface
+Your selected options are saved when you change them.
 - To change your location, click on the location name in the center of the window.
 - Toggle 24-hour time notation off and on using the **[ T ]** key.